Courtesy Erin Cole

 Abused and neglected children are often bullied at school

 “Even though my sister and I couldn’t tell you how we were different from the other kids—was it the too-big socks or the too-short pants or the parents who forgot to pick us up from school?—we knew unequivocally that we were,” Cole shares.
 “Because of this, we were bullied mercilessly.”
-Here are 8 books about bullying every parent should own.
+To help your own kids, watch out for these signs that your child is being bullied.

 Abusers and victims come in all shapes and sizes